What is the Difference between Naan and Pita

 • With kebab meat or falafel and salad

-• My son just likes grated cheese – poor guy…
+• My son loves pita with grated cheese – poor guy…

 What is healthier, Naan or Pita Bread?

-When it comes to which one is healthier, it’s a no brainer.
-Considering the ingredients that can go into the making of naan, pita is way healthier than naan.
-It’s lower in sugars, and it also has less fat, whereas naan is high in both fat and calories.
+Regarding which one is healthier, it’s a no-brainer.
+Considering the ingredients that can go into making naan, pita is way healthier than naan.
+It’s lower in sugars and has less fat, whereas naan is high in fat and calories.

 Naan vs Pita.
 Which one do I prefer?

-It’s a difficult one but I prefer naan bread to pita.
+It’s a difficult one, but I prefer naan bread to pita.
 They go great with two of my favourite dishes, kebab and Tarka dhal.
 Delicious!
-I still like pita, but a naan offers just that little bit more.
+I still like pita, but a naan offers just a little more.
 What is your favourite?

 If you’ve enjoyed this article and wish to treat me to a coffee, you can by following the link below – Thanks x